gabe-alex-silva/Network_Dynamics_QuantumSim/README.md

    git clone https://github.com/gabe-alex-silva/Network_Dynamics_QuantumSim.git

 ## Related arXiv paper
-See https://arxiv.org/abs/2403.18963 for full theoretical details, test example constructions, circuit design, and the relevance of the notation used in this code.
+See https://arxiv.org/abs/2403.18963 for full theoretical details, circuit design, and the relevance of the notation used in this code.

 Gabriel A. Silva | University of California San Diego | gsilva@ucsd.edu